The good old days were always better. Life was simpler, roads were clearer and — most of all — things were cheaper. Right?

 Other stores are forced to fight back with delivery deals of their own, although restrictions or a minimum purchase requirement may apply.
 Just take a look at “26 Retailers That Offer Free Shipping — With No Minimum Purchase.”

-Maybe you remember waiting for certain times of day when prices dropped before making a long-distance call.
+Some of us remember waiting for certain times of day to take advantage of lower prices on long-distance calling.

-Try explaining that to a 20-something or teen.
+Try explaining this to a 20-something or teen.
 Their cellphone plan — and yours — doesn’t care if you call Alaska or Alabama, or what time of day you’re calling.

 E-readers, such as Amazon Kindle, are a popular way to read most anything, whether a best-seller or comic book.
 As the technology has improved, prices have dropped.

-Amazon launched the Kindle in 2007 for — sit down! — $399.
-That’s $495 in today’s dollars.
-That didn’t stop determined buyers, and the device sold out in 5½ hours.
-Now you can find a Kindle for as little as $90, although the cheapest devices may have sponsored screensavers, special offers and personalized advertising.
+The Kindle e-reader device that once sold for hundreds of dollars now retails for as little as $90, although the cheapest devices may have sponsored screensavers, special offers and personalized advertising.
 Refurbished devices go for even less.

-Want to read e-books for free?
+Or you can skip the e-reader and read e-books for free.
+How?
 Download the Kindle app for your smartphone — no charge.

-But furniture giant Ikea’s wildly popular Poäng chair, now at $79, is exceptional: It costs a fraction of what it once did.
-Each year, 1.5 million of the bent-birch chair are sold.
+Furniture giant Ikea’s wildly popular Poäng chair, now at $79, costs far less than it once did.
+Each year consumers buy about 1.5 million of the popular bent-birch chairs, and the Poang celebrates its 45th year in 2021.

 Want to learn how to apply makeup like a pro, change a tire, fix your furnace, speak Spanish?
 There was a time when you might have turned immediately to a community college extension course or another fee-based class.